 Recent studies indicate that increased CO2 concentrations support higher phytoplankton densities and that carbonate chemistry (e.g., pCO2 and pH) has variable effects on growth rate and cellular toxin production in different HAB species and strains.
 There is a growing need to understand OA and HAB interactions and their cascading impacts to coastal ecosystems, communities, and economies.
 This workshop was convened to advance integrated research on OA and HABs to inform coastal management decisions.

 Preceding the workshop, several experts in the field presented a series of webinars discussing the current understanding of OA-HAB interactions in various coastal regions, estuaries, and the Great Lakes.
 Webinar speakers were asked to share their thoughts about the greatest knowledge gaps and “grand challenges” related to OA-HAB interactions; these are listed in the “OA & HABs Across the U.S.: Laying the Scientific Foundation” section of the report (pp. 9-14).
-The pre-workshop webinars were recorded and archived and can be accessed here.
 Participants had the opportunity to work in groups to identify regional information knowledge gaps and needs, and relevant products to meet the needs identified in the Great Lakes, East Coast, Gulf of Mexico, West Coast, and Alaska regions.

 The overarching need that emerged across the workshop is that future research should include a holistic approach to multi-stressor ecosystem research.
 Several other common research needs were identified, including: